 In comparison to their equine relatives, such as horses, donkeys have a very high metabolic rate and burn off calories and medication quickly.
 If you have a donkey with a condition and they require medication, they may need this twice a day rather than just the once in order to keep them comfortable (though it is important to follow the advice of your vet).
 This can be costly and must be considered thoroughly.

 Donkeys are complex creatures and there are many other things to consider from medical conditions such as sarcoids, colic and laminitis, to special diets, routine care and specific behavioural traits of the breed.

-Donkeys are fascinating creatures and can provide a life of love, affection, loyalty and companionship.
+They are fascinating creatures and can provide a lifetime of love, affection, loyalty and companionship.
 When managed properly, they can be a joy to own and the rewards of ownership can far outweigh the considerations outlined above.

-For more advice, the National Equine Welfare Council is a fantastic source of information and the Bransby Horses advice line on 01427 787369 is open from 08.30am-4.30pm, Monday to Friday.
+For more advice on donkey care, the National Equine Welfare Council is a fantastic source of information and the Bransby Horses advice line on 01427 787369 is open from 08.30am-4.30pm, Monday to Friday.